Student Voice, Leadership & Participation

 - Personal Development

-Two prefects per subject have a responsibility to carry out roles designated by each subject area to support with lessons and extra-curricular activities.
+We have 50 subject prefects (including the 10 Senior Prefects) who have a responsibility to carry out roles designated by each subject area to support with lessons and extra-curricular activities.

-We believe that being a member of the Student Council instils a sense of responsibility and pride in our students; not only within the school, but within themselves.
+We believe that for our students, being a member of the Student Council instils a sense of responsibility and pride, not only within the school, but within themselves.

-Each half term two students from each year group are elected to join the Headteacher for Headteacher’s Tea that takes place on a Friday during the late afternoon period.
+Each half term, one student from each year group is elected to join the Headteacher for Headteacher’s Tea that takes place on a Friday during the late afternoon period.

 This is a unique and special invite for students who have achieved the highest credits in their year, have excelled in their subject, gone above and beyond or, have simply just done something selfless to help others.